Head-twitch response: Mechanisms

 The reasons for the biphasic or inverted U-shaped dose–response curve with psychedelics are unknown.
 However, activation of serotonin 5-HT_{2C} and 5-HT_{1A} receptors at higher doses appears to at least partly be involved.
+In contrast to the HTR, frontal cortex inositol monophosphate (IP_{1}) turnover due to serotonin 5-HT_{2A} receptor activation, which is associated with the hallucinogenic effects of serotonergic psychedelics, has an asymptotic dose–response curve akin to a saturation curve.
+Based on these findings, it was suggested that psychedelics may continue to increase serotonin 5-HT_{2A} receptor activation at higher doses but that behavioral disruption limits the expression of the HTR.

 Tolerance and tachyphylaxis to the HTR and/or other effects of serotonergic psychedelics may be mediated by serotonin 5-HT_{2A} receptor downregulation.
 LSD, psilocin, DOM, DOI, and DOB have all been found to reduce the density of brain serotonin 5-HT_{2A} receptors in animals in vivo and/or to desensitize the receptor in transfected cell lines, and this downregulation has been found to recover very slowly.
 LSD has also been specifically shown to reduce brain serotonin 5-HT_{2A} receptor signaling in animals.
 Conversely however, DMT, which is not associated with tolerance development in humans, did not desensitize the serotonin 5-HT_{2A} receptor in cell lines.
 Activation of the serotonin 5-HT_{2A} receptor β-arrestin2 pathway may mediate serotonin 5-HT_{2A} receptor internalization and tolerance.
 However, findings are conflicting, as β-arrestin2 knockout mice still showed tolerance to the HTR induced by DOI.
 It is also notable that, in contrast to most G protein-coupled receptors (GPCRs), serotonin 5-HT_{2A} receptor downregulation has been found to occur in response to both agonists and antagonists of the receptor.
 Besides serotonin 5-HT_{2A} receptor downregulation, tolerance to psychedelics may also develop due to adaptations in downstream glutamate receptors.
 An alternative possibility to serotonin 5-HT_{2A} receptor biased agonism is that the lack of tolerance with drugs like DMT may simply be due to their very short durations.
+Accordingly, more recent clinical studies employing DMT by continuous intravenous infusion (also known as DMTx) have found rapid and moderate acute tolerance development with DMT.